 Why?
 There’s a number of reasons:

-Dark posts only exist as an ad, so you can complete A/B split testing and refine and optimize your ad, testing different elements.
+Dark posts only exist as an ad.
+Therefore, you can complete A/B split testing and refine and optimize your ad, testing different elements.

 For instance, you may want to test different ad creatives, so you can use four different ad creatives with the same copy and audience.
 You might want to test a video vs an image.